-- A thesis is never a question.
+- · A thesis is never a question.

-- A thesis is never a list.
+- · A thesis is never a list.

-- A thesis should never be vague.
+- · A thesis should never be vaque.

-- An effective thesis has a definable, arguable claim.
+- · An effective thesis has a definable, arguable claim.

-- A thesis should be as clear and specific as possible.
+- · A thesis should be as clear and specific as possible.

-For more advice on The Thesis, consider the following from WritingCommons.Org:6 entire paragraph.
-Every thesis, though, does important things.
-There are lots of ways to create a successful thesis.
+For more advice on The Thesis, consider the following from WritingCommons.Org: 6

 The thesis.
-It's a tricky thing to define "thesis" because a thesis comes in all sorts of shapes and sizes.
-A thesis can be a sentence, two sentences, perhaps even an
+It's a tricky thing to define "thesis" because a thesis come in all sorts of shapes and sizes.
+A thesis can be a sentence, two sentences, perhaps even an entire paragraph.
+Every thesis, though, does important things.
+There are lots of ways to create a successful thesis because a good thesis come in all sorts of varieties.